Trust & Investments Information Center

 Tax Considerations of Annuities

 When annuity payments begin, only part of the payment (the previously untaxed earnings growth) is subject to income tax.
 Your annuity company will tell you how much out of each payment will be excluded from taxes determined by a formula called the exclusion ratio.
 The original principal invested with after-tax dollars is not subject to taxation, and the previously untaxed earnings may be taxed at a lower rate depending on the annuitant’s age and income level.
 A tax-deferred annuity can be an important part of your long-term savings and retirement strategy, but needs to be tailored to your unique situation.
-Your Investment Professionals, Inc. representative can help you find out more about how this investment option could fit into helping you save on taxes today and secure income for tomorrow.
+Your representative can help you find out more about how this investment option could fit into helping you save on taxes today and secure income for tomorrow.

 1Product and product features vary by state and insurance company.
 Withdrawals made prior to age 59 1/2 may result in an IRS penalty.
 Guarantees are based on the claims-paying ability of the issue.